 5. Slipping Transmission

 If your transmission is slipping gears, it has the potential to pop out of gear while you’re driving.
 It should go without saying that this is a serious cause for concern.
 This is a very common issue that comes as a result of structural problems or a lack of enough transmission fluid.
+Reach out to our dealership near Lansdale, PA if you have any questions.

 6. Delays in movement